28anmol/git_cheatsheet/README.md

 ### Learning git through the conventional way - command line interface

-#### What is Git? - It is a software, helps in version control and tracking of files/modifications
-#### What is Github? - It is a service.
+&nbsp; #### What is Git? - It is a software, helps in version control and tracking of files/modifications &nbsp; #### What is Github? - It is a service.

-Follow the steps to have git up and running on a folder existing locally on your machine
+**Follow the steps to have git up and running on a folder existing locally on your machine**

 - Download Git from www.git-scm.com (Current version - 2.49.0)
 - Verify version